The Twelve PAYS of Christmas:

 Is your invoice correct?
 Check and see.

 Make sure your payment due date is shown LOUD AND PROUD, maybe in red – well, it’s a festive colour after all, and be sure all required details are there, including those required by your customer.
-Remember, 49% of invoices don’t get paid because they contain errors.
+Remember, 49% of invoices that are paid late, don’t get paid because they contain errors.
 Don’t ruin your Christmas due to a typing error or omission.

 For the second PAY of Christmas, you’ve done your job with glee…